 Would you be calm in this situation?

 Many of us, by our nature, look for short cuts.
 I guess I am lucky that I have never been that way.
-When I met with my course counselor in Bernard Baruch graduate school, New York, to discuss my course load, she asked if I had taken calculus, and several other 'core' courses that are required for my degree.
-Foolishly, some might argue, I replied, "Yes, I have taken most of these courses but it has been a long time and if I am to truly understand my course of study (Business) I think I should retake all these courses."
+When I met with my course counselor in Bernard Baruch graduate school in New York, to discuss my course load, she asked if I had taken calculus, and several other core courses that are required for my graduate degree.
+Foolishly, some might argue, I replied "Yes, I have taken most of these courses but it has been a long time and I I am to truly understand my course of study (Business) I think I should retake all these courses."

-In the martial arts, in self defense, some people want shortcuts.
-Buy a DVD, attend a quick course, take a test and you're good to go, but not really.
+In the martial arts, in self-defense, people want short cuts.
+Purchase a DVD, attend a quick course, take a "test" and you are ready to go, but not really ready.
 You still have to put in the time on the mat, a lot of time.
-Whether it is a dojo or an online course you will have to find a training partner and get sweaty.
+Whether it is a dojo or an on-line course you will have to find a reliable training partner and get sweaty.
 You will have to pay your dues on the training mat.
 While Krav Maga is indeed a shorter route than most traditional martial arts, it still requires time as well.

 Years ago a friend heard a sound in the middle of the night while sleeping in his apartment.
 He did not go into panic mode, he did not freeze.
-He remained calm, got up slowly and quietly, and investigated.
+He remained calm, got up slowly and investigated.
 Make a long story short the family of the burglar sued the home owner for severe damages inflicted upon him.
 The burglar was badly hurt and was no longer able to "work in his chosen profession."

-Another Mr. Cohen, this one Mr. Arthur Cohen of New York, the "Streetwise Professor", told me a different story.
-One of his students came in for a lesson; Professor Cohen spent the entire hour correcting the boys' technique.
-At the end of the lesson the boy says, "But I did not learn anything new today!"
+Another Mr. Cohen, this one Mr. Arthur Cohen of New York, known as the "Streetwise Professor.." told me a different story.
+One of his students came in for a lesson; Professor Cohen spent the entire hour correcting the boy's technique.
+At the end of the lesson the boy says, "but I did not learn anything new today!"